 The small business industry is growing and evolving rapidly, so it is important to use the latest technology to keep up.
 By utilizing such tools as a paystub template, you can keep your business organized and efficient.

-According to the U.S. Bureau of Labor Statistics data, the demand for hourly workers increased nearly three times from 2020 to 2021.
+According to the U.S. Bureau of Labor Statistics data, the demand for hourly workers increased nearly six times from 2020 to 2023.
 With this increase in hourly workers, it is more important than ever for small business owners to use a paystub template to ensure accurate and efficient payment.

 Many types of pay stubs can be created using template applications, and they vary depending on your business’s needs.
 In this article, we will cover them all and discuss their advantages and disadvantages.